LibreQoE/LibreQoS/docs/v2.0/Quickstart/quickstart-prereq.md

 There are two options for the bridge to pass data through your two interfaces:

-- Bifrost XDP-Accelerated Bridge
+- Option A: Bifrost XDP-Accelerated Bridge
-- Regular Linux Bridge
+- Option B: Regular Linux Bridge

 The regular Linux bridge is recommended for Nvidea/Mellanox NICs such as the ConnectX-5 series (which have superior bridge performance), and VM setups using virtualized NICs.
 The Bifrost Bridge is recommended for Intel NICs with XDP support, such as the X520 and X710.